ahmedDaoudi-u/Instaface-App/README.md

 The Long token will retrieve Facebook data, in our case the fields are:

-**post ID, message, creation time, attachments, number of likes, reactions, shares, comments, views, and number of fans**, were stored in a CSV file.
+**post ID, message, creation time, attachments, number of likes, reactions, shares, comments, views, and number of fans**.

 3. **Calculation of Engagement Rate:**